Are your emails and attachments safe from prying eyes?

 Secure email shortcomings and PGP flaws

-Most secure email solutions mentioned in this guide utilize PGP for end-to-end encrypted email.
-PGP, which stands for Pretty Good Privacy and was invented back in 1991 by Phil Zimmermann.
+Most secure email services mentioned in this guide use PGP for end-to-end encryption.
+PGP, which stands for Pretty Good Privacy was invented back in 1991 by Phil Zimmermann.

-PGP flaws – While PGP is considered a trustworthy, secure encryption method, there have been some flaws in implementing PGP that have made headlines recently – see also the EFAIL vulnerabilities.
+PGP Flaws – While PGP is considered a trustworthy, secure encryption method, there have been some flaws in implementing PGP that have made headlines recently.
+And lets not forget about EFAIL vulnerabilities.

-Limited Use – Another fundamental problem with adopting secure email is that few people are willing to go through the hassle of PGP key management, encryption, decryption, etc. There are some solutions, to this, however, and by some measures encrypted email usage continues to grow.
+Limited Use – Another fundamental problem with adopting secure email is that few people are willing to go through the hassle of PGP key management, encryption, decryption, etc. However, there are some solutions to this, and by some measures encrypted email usage continues to grow.

 Many providers address this issue by making encryption automatic and seamless.
 Tutanota, for example, uses built-in AES encryption that automatically encrypts emails between Tutanota users, including headers, subject line, body, and attachments.
 They also provide a secure, two-way communication contact form called Secure Connect.

-Vulnerabilities – Even when using a secure browser, there are still vulnerabilities to consider with browser-based email clients.
+Vulnerabilities – Even when using a secure browser, there are still weak points to consider with using browser-based email clients.
 Phil Zimmermann gave an interview highlighting some of these shortcomings:

 “The browser is not a terribly safe place to run code.
 Browsers have a large attack surface,” he said.
 Wherever encryption and decryption take place, though, it’s a vast improvement on no encryption.
 But even encrypting messages may not be enough, depending on the threat model.
 The very nature of email makes it vulnerable.